 3. Tap on the “Zero Pitch & Bank” button to automatically set the current condition as level.
 You can also tap on any of the four Pitch & Bank arrows to adjust the pitch and roll in small increments.

-4. To save the calibration tap the “Save” button in the upper right corner of the display.
+4. To save the calibration tap the “Save” button in the upper left corner of the display.

 Image 1: How to calibrate the Stratus 2 for the Attitude Indicator or Synthetic Vision.